 New York, NY 10036

-Users also have a right to lodge a complaint with a competent supervisory authority situated in a State of their habitual residence, place of work, or place of alleged infringement.
+Users also have a right to lodge a complaint with the competent supervisory authority situated in a State of their habitual residence, place of work, or place of alleged infringement.

 Users from EU can find the relevant supervisory authority name and contact details here: